Binkersss/verso/examples/content/notes/building-verso.md

 ---
-title: Building Verso: A Static Site Generator and Server in Go (And How You're Seeing This Right Now)
+title: "Building Verso: A Static Site Generator and Server in Go (And How You're Seeing This Right Now)"
-date: 2025-12-14
+date: December 15th, 2025
+author: Nathaniel Chappelle
 ---

 ## Building Verso: A Static Site Generator and Server in Go (And How You're Seeing This Right Now)